Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 # 7. Project Schedule
 ## i.
 PERT Estimation Method
 Our team estimated the time required to develop *Shoot'em Doods* by using the PERT Estimation Method.
-The following is our results:
+The following are our results:
 Pessimistic: 17 days
 Most likely: 15 days
 Optimistic: 13 days
-Estimation = (17 + 4*15 + 13)/6 = 15 days
+Estimation = (17 + 4*15 + 13)/6 = 15 days of work

 ## ii.
 Critical Path Method
+Using the results of the PERT method, our team was able to come up with the following critical path using the Critical Path Method.

 | Task Description | Task | Tasks Precedence | Task Length (Days) |
 | :--------------- | :--: | :----------------| :-----------------:|
 | Initial Framework| A    | None             |  3                 |